ahuacate/recipes/README.md

 	- [1.08 Step 9](#108-step-9)
 	- [1.09 Step 10](#109-step-10)

-## 1.00 Cinnabon Hacks
+## 1.00 Cinnabon Buns
-This recipe is a hash of many sources and works for us.
+This recipe works for us.

 Prerequisites are:
-- [x] A Panasonic bread maker which has a dough only function and a yeast dispenser.
+- [x] A Panasonic bread maker (or any brand) which has a dough only function and a yeast dispenser.
 Life saver.
-- [x] Oven of course
+- [x] A oven.
-- [x] A partner who does'nt get fat eating a whole batch of Cinnabons in one day!
+- [x] A partner who doesn't get fat eating a six Cinnabons in one day!

 | Half Batch | Full Batch | Ingredient | Notes